keesschollaart81/case.schollaart.net/_posts/2019-07-01-device-offline-detection-with-durable-entities.md

 ### What does this enable?

-So...
-We have offline detection and the LastCommunication in the Azure Functions Durable Entity state, now what?
+So... we have offline detection and the LastCommunication in the Azure Functions Durable Entity state, now what?

 - We can push out a message on state changes (no polling required)
 - We can expose an HTTP Trigger based Function to return the Last Communication DateTime